About cookies on this site

 I hope you've learned a bit about why accessibility matters and how to start looking into it.
 An accessibility audit is the best starting point.
 Then review your website regularly as developments and new content could reintroduce issues.
 Your accessibility statement should have a “last amended” date to show it is up to date.

 If you want to redesign your B2B website to make it accessible then we recommend finding a B2B web design agency that is experienced in accessible design.
-Ask to see their portfolio of accessible websites they've designed.

 Would you like to know more about accessible web design?
-If you have questions or would like an accessibility audit, please feel free to email me.
+If you have questions or would like an accessibility audit, please feel free to email me

-Get the latest digital insights straight to your inbox
+Get the latest B2B website news straight to your inbox